 Symptoms: Thoracic Spondylosis

-in the chest and upper abdomen.
+Degeneration in the thoracic spine may cause pain in the chest and upper abdomen.
 It may also result in weakness, numbness and tingling in the legs.

 Symptoms: Lumbar Spondylosis

-supports and spinal injections.
-In severe cases,
+Treatment options include anti-inflammatory medications, physical therapy, rest, lumbar supports and spinal injections.
+In severe cases, surgery may be needed.

 NorTex Spine & Joint Institute

-We offer consultations and treatments in our affiliated clinics in Plano, McKinney, Frisco, Lewisville, Wylie, Celina, Garland, Allen, Addison and Dallas in Texas.
+We offer consultations and treatments in our affiliated clinics in Plano, McKinney, Frisco, Lewisville, Wylie, Celina, Garland, Allen, Addison, and Dallas in Texas.